JQL/yii2-bootstrap4/README.md

 ```

 8. Check that everything is working in your browser: http://localhost/bootstrap4/index.php You should see the Yii2 Home Page.
 Open all the pages on the menu to check they are working correctly.
 9. Create some dummy data for the database.
-Either download the SQL file or create a migration. **Either** run the following SQL in your database manager: https://github.com/JQL/yii2-bootstrap4/blob/main/bootstrap4.sql **Or** copy the _migrations_ folder: https://github.com/JQL/yii2-bootstrap4/tree/main/migrations and place it in the root of the _bootstrap4_ folder and run ```./yii migrate```. **_Do Not Do Both_** This will create a table called **Country** with some dummy data.
+Either download the SQL file or create a migration. **Either** run the following SQL in your database manager: https://github.com/JQL/yii2-bootstrap4/blob/main/bootstrap4.sql **Or** copy the _migrations_ folder: https://github.com/JQL/yii2-bootstrap4/tree/main/migrations and place it in the root of the _bootstrap4_ folder and run ```./yii migrate```. **_Do Not Do Both_** Note: This will create a table called **Country** with some dummy data.
 Watch the video if you're uncertain as how to do this.
-10. Check that the table exists in your Database Manager.
+10. Check that the table exists and is populated with data in your Database Manager.
 11. Start GII http://localhost/bootstrap4/gii and create a Model called **County** using your default settings.
 Watch the video if you're uncertain as to which settings to use.
-12. Create a "CRUD" for the Model using your favourite settings.
+12. Create "CRUD" for the Model using your favourite settings.
 Watch the video if you're uncertain as to which settings to use.
 13. Check it works by running: http://localhost/bootstrap4/country
 14. Add a link to the _views/layouts/main.php_ in the "Nav::widget" to make it easier to access the country page.